AuroraPolaire/food-delivery-app/README.md

 NB!

+# Test App 'Food Delivery'

 - Rapid API (TheMealDB) is used to fetch products.
 - Sent data is stored in mockapi.io app and is shown in console.
 - Form has validation.

-# Test App 'Food Delivery'

-- App has routing : Shops page and shopping cart page.
+- App has routing : shops page and shopping cart page.
 - You can choose a shop to order food.
+Having chosen one - other shops are disabled.
 - You can add items to your cart, edit the amount and see the total sum.
 - You can send your order.